cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- Price class 100 -  only the least expensive regions

 ### Origin Groups
-- to increase HA and use failover, you can user origin groups
+- to increase HA and use failover, you can use origin groups
 - origin group: one primary and one secondary
 - if the primary origin fails, the second one is used
 - if using S3 origins, this works well with multi-region bucket replication